insure logo

 $150,000 Estimated home replacement cost

-How to estimate replacement cost of home
+How to estimate the replacement cost of a home

 To calculate your home’s replacement costs, multiply the square footage of your home by the local rebuild cost.